Kosovo police fire teargas in anti-government protest

 Kosovo declared independence in 2008 almost a decade after NATO intervened for 11 weeks and drove out forces under late Serbian strongman Slobodan Milosevic.

-Serbia does not recognize Kosovo as independent, but in 2013 agreed to normalize ties with its former breakaway province.
+Serbia does not recognise Kosovo as independent, but in 2013 agreed to normalise ties with its former breakaway province.
+(Reporting by Fatos Bytyci; Editing by Stephen Powell)